emubns, a Braille 'n Speak synth emulator

 I created emubns for a specific use case: using a screen reader installed on a

-DOS system inside a Qemu VM.
+DOS system inside a virtual machine.

-that's where emubns kicks in.
+tcp port on the host, and that's where emubns kicks in.
+Hypervizors with such

 -- HOW? ----------------------------------------------------------------------

-qemu -hda disk.img\
+qemu -hda disk.img \

 -device isa-serial,chardev=comport

-a "Braille 'n Speak" synth conected to COM1.
+"Braille 'n Speak" synth conected to COM1.
 From now on, anything typed or

 displayed on the VM screen should be vocalized accordingly.